JennaBellassai/phrase-similarity/README.md

 A library for scoring the similarity of two phrases using AvMax cosine similarity from a Word2Vec model.

 ***NOTE***
-In order to use this library, you will need the large files “vectors” and “vectors.syn0.py” from the (https://github.com/mmihaltz/word2vec-GoogleNews-vectors "Word2Vec Google News model").
+In order to use this library, you will need the large files “vectors” and “vectors.syn0.py” from the [Word2Vec Google News Model] (https://github.com/mmihaltz/word2vec-GoogleNews-vectors "Word2Vec Google News model").

 example.py - simple demo of avmaxsim scoring similarity_score.py - file containing functions to load the Word2Vec model and score two phrases